ar3/our_gruuv/RULES.md

 - Use Railway exclusively for deployment
 - Remove all other deployment options and focus on the Railway deploy flow

+### Collaboration Process
+- **Always provide commit message, summary, and questions before implementation**
+- **Wait for user confirmation** before starting any work
+- **Confirmation phrases**:
+  - "Make it happen" = Start implementing the work
+  - "Make it so" = Commit, merge, push to main, and deploy
+- **New chat workflow**: When starting fresh conversations, review all vision documents in `docs/vision/` to understand current state and priorities

+## OKR3 Framework & Vision Documents

+### OKR3 Goal-Setting Methodology
+- **Objectives**: Inspire and describe how we want the world to be different.
+Focus on feelings, not solutions or measurable outcomes
+- **Key Results**: Use confidence levels and observability types to create a 3x3 matrix:
+  - **Confidence Levels**:
+    - **COMMIT**: 80%+ confident we'll accomplish by check-in date
+    - **STRETCH**: 50% confident we'll accomplish by check-in date
+    - **TRANSFORM**: <30% confident we'll accomplish by check-in date (impossible until someone does it)
+  - **Observability Types**: See `Transform--OKR3s.md` vision document for detailed observability framework

+### Vision Document Structure
+- **DONE**: Completed objectives with outcomes and learnings
+- **DOING**: Current OKR3 with measurable key results and timeline
+- **DREAMING**: Future possibilities for discussion and debate

+### Vision Document Organization
+- **Core**: Authentication, authorization, communication/notification, infrastructure
+- **Align--Position**: Position types, positions, seats, compensation, labor budgets
+- **Align--Accountability**: Aspirations, assignments, abilities needed for assignments
+- **Align--Milestones**: Observations, milestone achievements, eligibility reviews
+- **Collab--Opportunities**: Good issues (specific, relevant, solvable)
+- **Collab--Diverge-Converge**: Group decision-making methodology
+- **Collab--Huddles**: Huddle management and rating systems
+- **Transform--Signals**: Red-yellow-green team signals and metrics
+- **Transform--OKR3s**: Software support for OKR3 methodology
+- **Transform--Hypotheses**: Continuous hypothesis management and energy allocation

 ## Git & Deployment

 ### Commit Messages